Rolex Sea-Dweller

 - A professional diving watch with a helium escape valve

-- Sea-Dweller Deepsea: water-resistant to 3,900 m (390 bar, 12,795 ft)
+- Sea-Dweller Deepsea Challenge: water-resistant to 11,000 m (1,100 bar, 36,090 ft)

 - Automatic in-house caliber with COSC certification

-- Available in stainless steel and two-tone
+- Available in stainless steel, titanium, and two-tone editions

 Prices for the Rolex Sea-Dweller

-Model, reference number | Value appreciation,* price (approx.) | Size, caliber |
+Model, reference number | Price (approx.) | Size, caliber |

-Triple 6, 16660 | 63%, 18,500 USD | 40 mm, 3035 |
+Triple 6, 16660 | 12,400 USD | 40 mm, 3035 |

-Deepsea D-Blue, 116660 | 42%, 20,500 USD | 44 mm, 4135 |
+Deepsea, 116660 | 12,400 USD | 44 mm, 3135 |

-16600 | 36%, 17,500 USD | 40 mm, 3135 |
+Deepsea, 126660 | 15,900 USD | 44 mm, 3235 |

-Deepsea D-Blue, 126660 | 35%, 19,500 USD | 44 mm, 3235 |
+Deepsea D-Blue, 126660 | 17,300 USD | 44 mm, 3235 |

-Deepsea, 116660 | 28%, 17,000 USD | 44 mm, 3135 |
+Deepsea D-Blue, 116660 | 17,800 USD | 44 mm, 4135 |

-Deepsea, 126660 | 28%, 16,500 USD | 44 mm, 3235 |
+16600 | 19,000 USD | 40 mm, 3135 |

-Rolesor, 126603 | 12.5%, 20,000 USD | 43 mm, 3235 |
+Rolesor, 126603 | 20,000 USD | 43 mm, 3235 |

-Double Red, 1665 | 10%, 36,000 USD | 40 mm, 1570 |
+Double Red, 1665 | 33,200 USD | 40 mm, 1570 |

 How much does a Rolex Sea-Dweller cost?

-If you're interested in owning a Sea-Dweller, you should be prepared to spend at least 16,500 USD.
-That amount will get you a new Sea-Dweller 4000, which was produced between 2014 and 2017.
+If you're interested in owning a Sea-Dweller, you should be prepared to spend at least 12,400 USD.
+That amount will get you an unworn Sea-Dweller 4000, which was produced between 2014 and 2017.
 The ref.
-126600 is the current model and, in May 2022, cost roughly 17,000 USD, while the two-tone ref.
-126603 cost closer to 20,000 USD.
-Prices for vintage Sea-Dwellers begin at around 18,500 USD for the ref.
-16660 and go all the way up to about 35,500 USD for the Double Red ref.
-1665.
+126600 is the current model and cost roughly 15,700 USD in April 2023, while the two-tone ref.
+126603 cost approximately 15,700 USD.
+Although the list price for the Sea-Dweller Deepsea Challenge was 26,000 USD at the beginning of 2023, you should expect a market price of around 41,000 USD.

 About the Sea-Dweller

-Both versions share the in-house caliber 3235, a helium escape valve on the left side of their cases, water-resistance to 1,220 m (122 bar, 4,000 ft), and sapphire crystal.
+Both versions share the in-house caliber 3235, a helium escape valve on the left side of their cases, water-resistance to 1,220 m (122 bar, 4,000 ft), and a sapphire crystal.
 They are also the first Sea-Dwellers to feature Rolex's distinctive Cyclops lens above their date displays.

 Strong Performance: The Sea-Dweller 4000

-Sea-Dweller 16600: Increase of 36%
+Sea-Dweller 16600: Increase of 25%

 Many fans consider the ref.
 16600 the ultimate Sea-Dweller.
 This model debuted in 1989 and remained in Rolex's catalog until the manufacturer replaced it with the Deepsea in 2008.
 The Sea-Dweller ref.
 16600 has a lot in common with the Sea-Dweller 4000.
-Both are 40 mm in diameter, water-resistant to 1,220 m (122 bar, 4,000 ft), have a helium escape valve, and feature sapphire crystal with no Cyclops lens.
+Both are 40 mm in diameter, water-resistant to 1,220 m (122 bar, 4,000 ft), have a helium escape valve, and feature a sapphire crystal with no Cyclops lens.
 They also share the caliber 3135.
 The main difference between these two timepieces is their bezel inlay.
 While the ref.
 16600 has an aluminum inlay, the Sea-Dweller 4000's inlay is made of Rolex's proprietary Cerachrom ceramic.

 How much does a vintage Sea-Dweller cost?

-Sea-Dweller Deepsea: Water-Resistant to 3,900 m (1,2795 ft)
+Sea-Dweller Deepsea: Water-Resistant to 3,900 m (12,800 ft)

 Helium Escape Valve for Longer Dives